 There’s a big push to make the day after the Super Bowl a holiday.
 According to the NY Post, 24 percent of Americans say the day after the Super Bowl should be a national holiday.
 The reason behind the push goes beyond the junk food and alcohol consumed while watching the game.
 The game runs late so many lose sleep that night.

-Even if you didn’t “eat, drink and make merry,” just by loosing sleep you can still wake up feeling as if you did.
+Even if you didn’t “eat, drink and make merry,” just by losing sleep, you can still wake up feeling as if you did.

 There’s good news if the Super Bowl represents a single “glitch” in your normal nightly sleep routine.
 According to recent studies, you can expect to fully recover from a single sleep deficit in four days.
 That means your withdrawal from football is going to last a lot longer than your Super Bowl Monday sickness.
 Unfortunately, many of us don’t get enough sleep on a regular basis and good quality sleep helps you heal.
 If you’ve been injured in a car accident or are suffering from chronic pain, you need to sleep so your body can heal itself.